sortiz98/A-Survey-of-Robotic-Swarm-Research/index.md

 ### Literature Reviews

 We reviewed a total of 8 papers.
-As mentioned above, each of them involve one or more of the following categories: decentralized motion planning, shape formation, obstacle avoidance, and hardware.
+As mentioned above, each of them involve one or more of the following categories: decentralized motion planning, shape formation, obstacle avoidance, exploration, and hardware.
 The papers are listed and ordered below accordingly.

 ##### _Shape Formation in Homogenous Swarms Using Local Task Swapping_